U.S. Truckload Market

 What is Long-Haul trucking?

-Long-haul trucking typically involves a driver transporting goods in a tractor-trailer truck.
-The driver is responsible for driving the truck to the destination, as well as loading and unloading the cargo.
+Long-haul trucking typically involves a driver transporting goods in a tractor-trailer truck, typically employed by truck carriers.
+The driver is responsible for driving the truck to the destination where loading and unloading of the cargo happens.
 Drivers typically work long hours and may be on the road for several days at a time.

 To operate a long-haul truck, a driver must obtain a commercial driver's license (CDL), which requires completing specialized training and passing a written and skills test.
 Drivers must also adhere to federal and state regulations governing hours of service, vehicle maintenance, and other safety measures.